Take Additional Memory Card, Have a Backup Plan

-Tripods are useful if you plan to take pictures of landscapes, wildlife or technical photos such as those captured early or late in the day.
+Tripods are useful if you plan to take pictures of landscapes, wildlife, or technical photos such as those captured early or late in the day.
 Some of the easiest models to carry around are Gorilla Pod frames, which are flexible and easily fit into a camera bag.
 Check out the full extension of a tripod before you purchase it, and certainly before you depart, to ensure it meets your requirements.
 Make sure the model is one you are happy to carry around.
-There is little point buying a tripod if it’s too cumbersome and you’re forced to leave it behind.
+There is little point in buying a tripod if it’s too cumbersome and you’re forced to leave it behind.

 Batteries and Chargers are Key

 Always take spare batteries.
-Take more than you think you need since certain types of battery are hard to come by in some countries.
+Take more than you think you need since certain types of batteries are hard to come by in some countries.
 If you are taking many shots and photographing in more difficult conditions, such as dimmer light, you’ll use more battery and could run out more quickly than you normally do.
 Having a power pack charger is really helpful and provides a boost to digital cameras.
 With legislation on airlines requiring electrical equipment to be charged for security checks, that power pack will likely serve your needs in more ways than one.

 Take a Filter or Two

 Filters attach to the front of the lens.
 They are useful pieces of a technical kit that are best suited to landscape photography.
 Take a polarizer and a skylight lens, which should suit most color photos taken on vacation.
-Don’t forget a filter pouch too which helps keep the filters clean and dust free.
+Don’t forget a filter pouch too which helps keep the filters clean and dust-free.